 The Code of By-Laws authorizes the Faculty Senate to review and evaluate the educational policies and practices of the University (including policies and procedures to be applied in cases involving conscience or academic freedom); to make recommendations concerning them to the Chancellor and to the Board of Trust; to discuss and express its views about any matter affecting the University to any individual, faculty, or other group within the University; and to facilitate communication among the faculties, the Chancellor, and assisting officers.

 Each Faculty elects its own representatives to serve for a three-year term on the Faculty Senate.
-Only fullstatus faculty members with the academic rank of Instructor or above are eligible for election to the Faculty Senate.
+Only full-status faculty members with the academic rank of Instructor or above are eligible for election to the Faculty Senate.
 Upon the expiration of his or her first full term, a senator is eligible for reelection to a second subsequent term.
-All full-status faculty members with the academic rank of Instructor or above, part-time faculty members having full status, and such other part-time faculty members as the full-status faculty of a school or college may designate, are eligible to vote for representatives to the Faculty Senate.
+All full-status faculty members with the academic rank of Instructor or above, part-time faculty members having full status, and such other part-time faculty members as the full status faculty of a school or college may designate, are eligible to vote for representatives to the Faculty Senate.
 The Executive Committee of the Faculty Senate, elected by members of the Faculty Senate, consists of the Chair, Vice Chair, the Chair-elect, and the Vice Chair-elect.
+The immediate past Chair and Vice Chair will serve as ex officio members of the committee for one year following their term.
 The Faculty Senate meets at least four times each academic year.
 Unless otherwise announced as Senators’ only meetings, all meetings of the Faculty Senate are open to full-status faculty members who hold the rank of Instructor or above (including administrative officers who hold faculty appointments) and to part-time faculty members with full status.

 The faculties have the power of recommending individuals for degrees or other marks of academic distinction when the conditions prescribed in the departments, colleges, and schools have been fulfilled.
 No individual may be awarded a degree without the recommendation of the appropriate faculty.
 None of the regular degrees of the University shall be conferred as honorary degrees, nor shall any honorary degree be conferred by the University except upon recommendation of the Faculty Senate and with the concurrence of the Board of Trust and the faculties.
 Each faculty may adopt policies, rules, and procedures necessary or desirable in connection with its internal administration.